 But IMMray™ is more than a technology, it is a systematic approach, based on cutting-edge bioinformatics, to finding the most clinically relevant changes that appear in the blood, and combining this knowledge into a “disease fingerprint” – also called a biomarker signature – that is highly specific to the particular disease.

-In collaboration with Create HEALTH translation cancer center at Lund University and others, we also have on-going projects in discovery phase targeting other cancers as well as autoimmune diseases.
-An autoimmune development program has been initiated at Immunovia based on very good results from a differential diagnosis study of SLE versus RA, Sjögrens syndrome and Vasculatis.
-Immunovia is currently performing further complementary and validation retrospective studies to define the product development strategy within autoimmunity.
+Immunovia has also developed a pipeline of projects that are in the discovery phase.
+These early projects target the development of biomarker signatures for other cancers such as lung cancer as well as autoimmune diseases.
+An autoimmune development program has been initiated at Immunovia based on very good results from a differential diagnosis study of SLE versus RA, Sjögrens syndrome and Vasculitis.

 Immunovia has been a listed company since 2015, with shares traded (as IMMNOV) on Nasdaq First North in Stockholm and since 3 April 2018 traded on Nasdaq Stockholm.
-The company has 40+ employees, is headquartered in Lund, Sweden and has reference laboratories in both Lund, Sweden and Boston, USA.
+The company is headquartered in Lund, Sweden.
+In the same location, Immunovia Dx Laboratory will comply with the rules and regulations set for testing services in the European markets. .

 - Ingvarsson J et al.Proteomics 2008 8(11):2211-9.